Questo contenuto non è disponibile nella lingua selezionata.

 New SELinux boolean to allow QEMU Guest Agent executing confined commands

-Previously, commands that were supposed to execute in a confined context through the QEMU Guest Agent daemon program, such as mount
+Previously, commands that were supposed to run in a confined context through the QEMU Guest Agent daemon program, such as mount, failed with an Access Vector Cache (AVC) denial.
+To be able to run these commands, the guest-agent must run in the virt_qemu_ga_unconfined_t domain.

 -